bailey-lab/seekdeep_illumina_snakemake/README.md

 You can read Nick Hathaway's manual here: https://seekdeep.brown.edu/

 If you're in the folder where you downloaded the elucidator.sif file, you can get help on any seekdeep command with:
 ```bash
 singularity exec elucidator.sif SeekDeep [cmd] -h
 ```

+There are 3 main commands in this pipeline.
+  - The first command gets info about the genome (genTargetInfoFromGenomes).
+  - The second command sets up an analysis run (setupTarAmpAnalysis).
+  - The third command runs 3 seekdeep programs (runAnalysis.sh, no help files).

-Here are some examples:
+Here are some example help commands to learn more about these programs:
   - singularity exec elucidator.sif SeekDeep -h
   - singularity exec elucidator.sif SeekDeep genTargetInfoFromGenomes -h
   - singularity exec elucidator.sif SeekDeep setupTarAmpAnalysis -h

+Seekdeep itself has 3 sub-steps.
+Each of these steps can be tweaked for sensitivity and specificity (via extra[step]Cmds):
+  - The first command extracts amplicon reads (extractor)
+  - The second command clusters together similar reads (qluster)
+  - The third command processes clusters into haplotypes (processClusters)

+Here are some example help commands to learn more about these programs:
   - singularity exec elucidator.sif SeekDeep extractor -h
   - singularity exec elucidator.sif SeekDeep qluster -h
   - singularity exec elucidator.sif SeekDeep processClusters -h